-Watch full-length lecture videos as dozens of top scholars discuss new Exodus research at a recent UCSD conference
+Watch full-length lecture videos as dozens of top scholars discuss Exodus research at a 2014 UCSD conference

 “The closest parallel to the Book of Exodus in the ancient West is Homer’s Odyssey.
 Both are stories of migration—of identity suspended until the protagonist—Odysseus or Israel—reaches a home.
 Neither account records events of the sort that are likely to have left marks in the archaeological record, or even in contemporaneous monuments… But the Exodus is not the story of an individual; it is the story of a nation.
 It is the historical myth of an entire people, a focal point for national identity.”